CS520-Fall2023/hw4-solution/README.md

 - Test driven development
 - Observer design pattern
 - Regression testing
-- Using a Java IDE to document, compile, testing and debug
+- Using a Java IDE to document, compile, test and debug